 When you're just beginning your studies in economics, you'll come across two very important subjects – microeconomics and macroeconomics.
 It's highly likely that you'll study both of these topics as you learn more about economics, as they are foundational to the subject.
 However, you might be in the position where you have to choose a class in economics to study now, before specialising later on – and in that case, should you take a class in microeconomics or macroeconomics first?
 Which will give you the best starting point for your studies in economics?
 We're going to discuss this question today, so you can learn a little about each subject and decide which you should study first.

-So then, how are these subjects different?
-They both deal with similar issues, but on different levels.
+Both micro- and macroeconomics deal with similar issues, but on different levels.
 In fact, the same topics of study can be relevant to both subjects.
 For example, consider the issue of cost of living in a particular area, and its relation to inflation.
 This is related to microeconomics – because it's about how much people have to spend on housing, food, entertainment and so on – and can therefore be described on the individual level.
-But it's also an important topic in macroeconomics, as the inflation rate is effected by things like the interest rate which is set by the state.
-So it can also be described on the national level, as a subject of macroeconomics.
+But it's also an important topic in macroeconomics, as inflation is effected by things like the interest rate, which is set by the state.
+It can therefore also be analysed on the national level as a subject of macroeconomics.

 The relevance of microeconomics and macroeconomics to economics in general